-- TS2010 road surfacing is shown to have superior durability and noise reducing features compared to standard road surfacing mixes.
-Vehicle travellers and nearby local amenity users will benefit from improved road surfacing as a result of the scheme. - Noise heavy works will likely be required during night-time hours, which could cause disturbance for nearby sensitive receptors (such as residential properties within 300m). - There may be noise disturbance from vehicle traffic along potential night-time diversion routes as a result of the TM being implemented.
+• TS2010 road surfacing is shown to have superior durability and noise reducing features compared to standard road surfacing mixes.
+Vehicle travellers and nearby local amenity users will benefit from improved road surfacing as a result of the scheme.

+- Noise heavy works will likely be required during night-time hours, which could cause disturbance for nearby sensitive receptors (such as residential properties within 300m). - Noise impacts will be had from vehicle traffic along potential diversion routes as a result of the TM being implemented. - The scheme is unlikely to permanently impact the CNMA present however, temporary increases in night-time noise levels are expected during construction.

-- The noisiest works will be completed before 23:00 where feasible. - Plant/machinery will be fitted with silencers/mufflers. - No plant, vehicles or machinery will be left idling when not in use. - There will be a soft start to the works, whereby plant/machinery is turned on sequentially as opposed to simultaneously. - Amey's environmental briefing on noise and vibration will be delivered to operatives prior to the start of construction. - Amey's ET&S team has contacted Aberdeenshire Council's Environmental Health Team to notify of the works and to discuss potential diversion routes due to night-time programming.
+- The noisiest works will be completed before 23:00 where feasible. - Plant/machinery will be fitted with silencers/mufflers. - No plant, vehicles or machinery will be left idling when not in use. - A soft start to the works will be undertaken, whereby plant/machinery will be turned on sequentially as opposed to simultaneously. - Amey's environmental briefing on noise and vibration will be delivered to operatives prior to the start of construction. - Amey's ET&S team has contacted Fife Council's Environmental Health Team to notify of the works and to discuss potential diversion routes due to night-time programming.